top of page

 When a mother is sent to prison, she’s not the only one who is punished.
 Her children – who have done no wrong, whatever crime their mother may have committed - can be punished too.

 Children aren’t responsible for their mother’s offending.
-They're just like another victim.
+They're another victim.
 Mothers often want their kids to know that even though they’re in a prison, they haven’t stopped thinking about them and wanting what’s best for them.

 "Some people have quite tough views around women inside.
 But I think the great equaliser is that many of these women have children, and I think everyone in New Zealand wants what’s best for every child."